Is your Christmas planning feeling a bit different this year? Don’t worry, we’ve got loads of ideas for virtual Christmas fun!

-Christmas 2020 is definitely going to be different.
-In fact, here in Scotland we’ve already been warned to plan for a “virtual Christmas” this year.
+Christmas 2020 was definitely a bit different (and who knows what Christmas 2021 will look like!).
+Here in the UK we definitely had to adapt to a “virtual Christmas”.
 But what does that really mean?
 Turns out it means quite a bit more than just a few Zoom calls.
+There are plenty of online activities to join in with that allow you to feel that festive cheer from a distance.
 Christmas is not cancelled!

 I live in Edinburgh, which usually goes in for Christmas in a big way, with markets, fairground rides, and loads of events.
 It’s an annual tradition to take my kids to lots of the Christmas activities, and I look forward to it every year.
 This year’s events have all been cancelled – except that they haven’t….not quite.